 - Clean your fish-cleaning table immediately, collect the guts, heads, and scales, and discard them properly.

 - Your clean fish is now ready to be cooked.

 How to Clean A Fish: Tips and Warnings

 Research the area you're fishing to determine if the fish are safe to eat, some bodies of water are polluted with mercury and other heavy metals that fish absorb.
 Always check your state regulations before your head out fishing.

 Now that you have a clean fish, or prepared your steaks or fillets, you can store your fish or cook your fish!
 Check out our favorite cooking methods and recipes as well.

 - Fish fins can be very sharp and cause serious puncture wounds, so be very careful when learning how to gut a fish, fillet a fish or clean a fish whole.

 - Some fish are too bony or strong flavored to be considered edible.

 - Some fish have very sharp teeth, be careful if you're holding a fish by the head while cleaning your fish.

-Get more tips in our how to fish section, learn how to gut and fillet a fish, how to store fish and more in our next page.
+Learn how fillet a fish step by step, how to store fish and more in our next section.